Toxic warning: Deadly drug detected in NZ again

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-Scientists detected the chemical compound - called AMB-Fubinaca - in three seized synthetic cannabis samples originating from Northland, the Bay of Plenty and Christchurch.
+Scientists detected the chemical compound - called AMB-Fubinaca - in three seized synthetic cannabis samples originating from Christchurch, Northland, and the Bay of Plenty.

 The chemical's effects are reported by researchers to be 75 times stronger than THC, the psychoactive compound found in cannabis.